 Internal doors – linear styles

-Now I’ll show you some examples of gorgeous doors that have a linear design.
-Doors with straight lines tend to give a more masculine look (though not necessarily of course as you’ll see with some of the romantic designs below).
-They also often appear more contemporary than vintage (again, not always!).
+Now let's consider doors that have a linear design.
+Doors with straight lines tend to give a more masculine look (though not necessarily all the time, as you'll see with some of the romantic designs below).
+They also often appear more contemporary than vintage.

 6. White rectangular pocket doors

-These classic looking white French doors are in the pocket door style which saves you space since the doors don’t swing outwards.
-This is a look that really suits the modern coastal or farmhouse aesthetic.
-I love the industrial brass pendant light and gorgeous timber flooring.
-Just add a woven basket full of flowers or foliage to really drive home the organic flavour of the space.
+For a classic look, opt for white pocket doors that save you space because these don't swing outwards.
+This is a look that suits the modern coastal or farmhouse aesthetic.
+Combine with an industrial brass pendant light and gorgeous timber flooring.
+Then just add a woven basket full of flowers or foliage to drive home the organic flavour for your interiors.

 7. Internal swing door

-Here’s an example of a contemporary interior swing door for those who like a stark and minimal décor.
-Swing doors are often liked because they won’t hit the walls or furniture when they open, and further, there’s no need to install a door frame as the doorway opening itself remains untouched.
+This is a good option for those who like a stark and minimalist appearance.
+Swing doors are popular because they won't hit the walls or furniture when they open.
+There's no need to install a frame as the doorway opening itself remains untouched.

 8. Pink pocket doors

-Going back to a vintage-inspired look, these pastel-pink painted pocket doors add sophistication and charm to this chic Parisian apartment.
+For a vintage-inspired look, paint your pocket doors a pretty pastel pink.
+It will add the subtle sophistication and charm of your typical chic Parisian apartment.
 For help with having your sliding or pocket doors installed, you can find a local expert in door installation.

 9. White minimal French doors

-How gorgeous is this space?
-So airy and bright, thanks to the French doors opening up the space between the adjoining rooms.
-French doors are not only aesthetically pleasing but they enable views between spaces and the flow of light gives the illusion of more space.
-They come in any finish or colour but I think fresh white is such an attractive look.
-What do you think?
+Going for classic double internal doors?
+This style is your best bet.
+French doors open up the space between adjoining rooms.
+They're not only aesthetically pleasing but they enable views between different areas of your home.
+The flow of light also makes a room look bigger.
+They come in any finish or colour but a fresh white door design can be an attractive look.

 10. Reclaimed doors

-If your style tends towards a modern farmhouse, you can’t go wrong with a set of reclaimed timber doors, like these stunning ones with their intricate panels.
-Rustic and full of character, reclaimed doors can be found if you’re lucky by scouring salvage yards, or you can source them from dedicated vintage door suppliers.
+If your style tends towards a modern farmhouse, you can't go wrong with a set of reclaimed timber doors.
+Look for ones with intricate panels.
+Rustic and full of character, reclaimed doors can be found if you're lucky by scouring salvage yards, or you can source them from dedicated vintage door suppliers.

-I like the idea of adding smaller reclaimed timber doors to your home, such as for your kitchen cabinets.
-These add a sense of history and lots of charm while allowing you to blend vintage and contemporary elements in your kitchen to create a rich layered effect.
-Get some help in installing doors or windows to your home.
+It can be a great idea to add smaller reclaimed timber doors to your home, such as for your kitchen cabinets.
+These add a sense of history and lots of charm while allowing you to blend vintage and contemporary elements in your kitchen for a rich layered effect.
+Get some help installing doors or windows in your home.

 12. Turquoise vintage pocket

-To add character to a modern farmhouse laundry room, why not add a vintage pocket door—this one is in such a pretty pale turquoise blue.
-I’m loving the blue and white quatrefoil encaustic cement tiles here too!
+To add character to a modern farmhouse laundry room, why not add a vintage pocket door in a pretty pale turquoise blue?
+This colour will give more life to your laundry area.

 13. Black steel frame door

-Industrial-flavoured black steel framed interior doors are really popular lately so I’m going to show you a few that look the goods.
-First I’ve got this Crittall glass partition with hinged doors, which shows off the sophisticated clean lines that this style of door boasts.
-The more modern aesthetic is to have less divided lites (those being the individual panes), like this.
+Industrial black steel framed interior doors are popular lately.
+Go for a Crittall glass partition with hinged doors, which shows off the sophisticated clean lines that this style boasts.
+A black raw steel partition with hinged French double doors can also be a good option.
+The more modern aesthetic is to have less divided lites (those being the individual panes).

-For a lovely warm touch of organic timber in your décor, how about a beautiful panelled raw wood door like this?
-I love the matching timber door trim.
-When it comes to door trim ideas, people actually often choose to combine a more ornate door moulding with a simple door, or a plain and simple casing if it’s the door that is to be the more dramatic element.
-But in this case, I love that the door trim is as minimal as the door itself.
+For a lovely warm touch of organic timber in your decor, how about a beautiful panelled raw wood door with a matching timber door trim?
+When it comes to door trim ideas, people often choose to combine a more ornate door moulding with a simple door, or a plain and simple casing for a more dramatic element.
+But you can also make the trim as minimal as your door.